emiruz/dataset-tools/README.md

 * to-dataset (list of maps to dataset)
 * from-dataset (dataset to list of maps).

+Please report issues and contribute if you can.

 ## Getting Started

 1. Add the library to your project file: